How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 13

 You can partition your system’s disk using different disk schema structures.
-However, if you are not sure about the operation, select the first option All Files In One Partition, and click Continue.
+However, you may not be sure about the action you will take.
+Then, select the first choice, All Files In One Partition.

 Step 14

-After checking the changes to be made on your NVMe virtual disk on the partition screen, continue with the Finish Partitioning and Write Changes to Disk option.
+Check the changes to be made to your NVMe virtual disk on the disk partitioning screen.
+Afterward, continue with the Finish Partitioning and Write Changes to Disk options.

 Step 15

-After examining the partitions to be formatted, select Yes to confirm writing the changes to the disk and click Continue.
+You have examined the partitions to be formatted.
+Now select Yes to confirm writing the changes to disk.

 Writing Changes to Disk